-Zika virus can be passed from a pregnant woman to her fetus, and the virus may have negative effects on the baby before or after birth.
-While there is no active local transmission of Zika in Wisconsin, the disease can still affect residents who may contract it through travel to an area with Zika or sexual contact with a partner who has traveled to an area with Zika.
+Zika virus can be passed from a pregnant woman to her fetus, and the virus may cause birth defects or negative health effects on the baby after birth.
+While there is no local transmission of Zika in Wisconsin, the disease can still affect residents who may contract it through travel to an area with a risk of Zika or sexual contact with a partner who has traveled to an area with a risk of Zika.

 Talk to your doctor if you are experiencing any of the following symptoms, especially while pregnant: fever, rash, joint pain, and/or red eyes.
 Zika infection during pregnancy can contribute to the following: